louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### Evidence-based guideline update: pharmacologic treatment for episodic migraine prevention in adults: report of the quality standards subcommittee of the American Academy of Neurology and the American Headache Society [^d2c11bf8].
 Neurology (2012).
 Medium credibility.

-Antiepileptic drugs—divalproex sodium extended-release (ER)—In a randomized Class I placebo-controlled 12-week trial, ER divalproex sodium 500–1,000 mg/day reduced the 4-week migraine headache rate from 4.4/week to 3.2/week (−1.2 attacks/week) versus 4.2/week to 3.6/week (−0.6 attacks/week) with placebo (CI 0.2–1.2; p = 0.006), and no significant differences were detected between groups in treatment-emergent AEs; contextually, “In most headache trials, patients taking divalproex sodium or sodium valproate reported no more AEs than those on placebo,” but “weight gain has been clinically observed with divalproex sodium long-term use,” and “Treatment with these agents requires careful follow-up and testing because of pancreatitis, liver failure, and teratogenicity risks.”
+Antiepileptic drugs — divalproex sodium extended-release (ER) — In a randomized Class I placebo-controlled 12-week trial, ER divalproex sodium 500–1,000 mg/day reduced the 4-week migraine headache rate from 4.4/week to 3.2/week (−1.2 attacks/week) versus 4.2/week to 3.6/week (−0.6 attacks/week) with placebo (CI 0.2–1.2; p = 0.006), and no significant differences were detected between groups in treatment-emergent AEs; contextually, "In most headache trials, patients taking divalproex sodium or sodium valproate reported no more AEs than those on placebo," but "weight gain has been clinically observed with divalproex sodium long-term use," and "Treatment with these agents requires careful follow-up and testing because of pancreatitis, liver failure, and teratogenicity risks."

 ---